aws-quickstart/quickstart-hashicorp-vault/README.md

 * End-to-end Deployment: deploys HashiCorp Vault cluster and its ELB, Vault clients, and a bastion host into a new VPC with public, private subnets, and gateways.
 See [master deployment template](https://github.com/aws-quickstart/quickstart-hashicorp-vault/tree/master/templates/quickstart-hashicorp-vault-master.template).
 * Existing Infrastructure Deployment: deploys HashiCorp Vault cluster and its ALB, Vault clients, and a bastion host into a an existing VPC and its associated public, private subnets, and gateways.
 See [vault deployment template](https://github.com/aws-quickstart/quickstart-hashicorp-Vault/tree/master/templates/quickstart-hashicorp-vault.template).

+#### How to Deploy Vault with a CIS Ubuntu Linux 16.04 LTS Hardened AMI
+The CIS AMI for Ubuntu Linux 16.04 LTS is available as an optional hardened AMI type.
+This image of Ubuntu Linux 16.04 LTS is preconfigured by CIS to the recommendations in the associated CIS Benchmark and is available in the AWS Marketplace at a cost per hour.
+For more information, please visit [CIS Ubuntu Linux 16.04 LTS Benchmark - Level 1](https://aws.amazon.com/marketplace/pp/B078TPPXV2?qid=1588650469654).

 #### How to Deploy Vault with Raft Integrated Storage
 [Raft](https://www.vaultproject.io/docs/internals/integrated-storage) consensus algorithm is enabled by default.
 Using raft as a storage backend eliminates reliance on any third party systems, it implements high availability, supports Enterprise Replication features, and provides backup/restore workflows.
 For more information, please visit the following HashiCorp Learn pages:
 * [Vault with Integrated Storage Reference Architecture](https://learn.hashicorp.com/vault/operations/raft-reference-architecture)